-In 2013 we achieved level 1 of the Rights Respecting Schools Award and are working towards level 2.
+In 2013 we achieved level 1 of the Rights Respecting Schools Award.

 At Banks Road Infant and Nursery School we believe that all children have rights no matter who they are, what their ability is, where they live, what their parents or carers do; what language they speak; what their religion is; whether they are a boy or a girl; what their culture is; whether they have a disability; whether they are rich or poor.
 We believe no child should be treated unfairly on any basis.